 In addition to the hundreds of festivals, many Shinto ceremonies

 play an important part in modern daily life.
 Many marriages are

-carried out in shrines, building plots are purified and sometimes
+carried out in jinja, building plots are purified and sometimes

 even new cars are blessed for safety.
 In a rite called oharai, the white-clad priest waves a stick with white strips of paper

 attached to carry out the blessing.
 Most family homes have a kamidana (god shelf) as well as a Buddist butsudan (Buddha altar).
 The main teaching centers for Shinto priests

 are Kokugakuin University in Tokyo and Kogakukan University in Ise.